gerardocatangui/gerardocatangui/README.md

 ## Hey There! 👋

-I am Gerard, a Junior Data Analyst at Eskwelabs!
+I am Gerard, a Data Analyst!
 Eversince I was little, I wanted to explore realities, solve mysteries, and discover more, but then I thought everything in the world has possibily been inveted or created.
 What can I possibily do?
 Fast forward 15+ years, I discovered this space and along with the multitude of the world's problems.

 This made me belive that there are still a lot to solve, create, and learn.
 I am total beginner in the Deep Technology, but I learn fast!